betaglot/plantabeta/docs/reference/Move/MoveTeori/Overview.md

 A RICscore description for a single Move.

-- SuperMoto, SubMoto
+- SuperMove, SubMove

-- MotoRICscore is used to compare Motos.
-AlternativeMotos can be compared to find a Move which fits in a MotoSequence.
+- MoveRICscore is used to compare Moves.
+AlternativeMoves can be compared to find a Move which fits in a MoveSequence.
-    - MotoComparison
+    - MoveComparison

-- MotoPattern.Theoria
+- MovePattern.Theoria
-    - A Theoria description for a single MotoPattern, which is composed of many Motos.
+    - A Theoria description for a single MovePattern, which is composed of many Moves.
-    - Used to compare multiple MotoPatterns.
+    - Used to compare multiple MovePatterns.